Shabir Khan

 Shabir Khan (born 10 November 1985) is a former footballer who played as a defender.
 Born in England, he represented the Pakistan national team.

 Khan spent his entire career at Worcester, having progressed through their youth system.
 He joined Gloucester City on a one-month loan deal in December 2006 and Stourport Swifts on loan in September 2011.
 He made his international debut for Pakistan in 2010.

 Club career

-Born to a Pakistani father and a English mother in Worcester, England, Khan came up through the youth system at Worcester City, and broke into the first team in 2004, making his debut against Cambridge City in February that year.
+Born to a Pakistani father and an English mother in Worcester, England, Khan came up through the youth system at Worcester City, and broke into the first team in 2004, making his debut against Cambridge City in February that year.
 On 7 December 2006 he joined Gloucester City on loan.
 He made his debut for the Tigers on 9 December 2006 in a 2–0 defeat to Cheshunt.

 In 2015, he was red carded while playing for Worcester City during a game against Stockport County when he performed a belly-to-belly suplex on Charlie Russell.
 He was however not fined or suspended for this incident.